lookfirst/mui-rff/README.md

 # Usage

-v6.0+ of mui-rff depends on React 18.
+v6.0+ of mui-rff depends on React 18 or 19.

 Beyond the normal react dependencies, you'll need: